jupyter/nbdime/docs/source/cli.rst

 :command:`nbdiff` does a terminal-optimized rendering of notebook diffs.
-Pass it two notebooks you would like to compare, and you should get a nice, readable presentation of the changes in the notebook:
+Pass it two notebooks you would like to compare, and it returns a nice, readable presentation of the changes in the notebook.

-TODO: of console diff
+..
+TODO:: of console diff

 nbdiff-web